-The Explorer Program is for career-oriented young adults aged 14½ through 21.
-Members are referred to as "Explorer" and, while the program is part of the BSA, the Explorer program is distinctively different from scouting.
+The Explorer Program is for career-oriented young adults who are at least 14 (and have completed the eighth grade) or 15 years of age but not yet 21 years old.
+A member is referred to as an "Explorer" and, while the program is part of the BSA, the Explorer program is distinctively different from scouting.
 Explorer is a co-educational, young-adult program developed and supervised by local community organizations, businesses and individuals providing an opportunity for young adults to explore a particular career field.

 This Explorer Post is sponsored by the Monument Police Department as a community-based policing program.
 This successful program is designed to educate and involve young men and women in police operations and to interest them in law enforcement functions whether they enter the law enforcement field or not.